ReplayMod/ReplayMod/README.md

 ```bash
 ./gradle -PmcVersion=10904 :setCoreVersion # switches all sources in src/main to 1.9.4
 ```
-If you do so, you'll also have to run `./gradlew versions:core:copySrg :versions:core:setupDecompWorkspace :jGui:versions:core:setupDecompWorkspace`, followed by a refresh of the project in your IDE.
+If you do so, you'll also have to run `./gradlew :versions:core:copySrg :versions:core:setupDecompWorkspace :jGui:versions:core:setupDecompWorkspace`, followed by a refresh of the project in your IDE.

 Make sure to switch back to the most recent branch before committing!